Since the launch of Instagram Stories in 2016, the format has taken off among advertisers.

-Pro Tip: If you’re aiming to target a more elite audience, don’t always give your customers what they expect.
+- Pro Tip: To keep audiences engaged in your Stories, don’t always give your customers what they expect.

-Whether you’re targeting an elite audience or everyday people, find ways to make people curious, since it makes people want to learn more.
+Whether you’re targeting an elite audience or everyday people, find ways to make people curious so they want to learn more.

 Instagram Stories Examples Bonus #2

-Bonus example: Vogue’s above ad featured an attention-grabbing image along with the enticing headline to pique users’ interest and a “See More” call-to-action to encourage swipe ups.
+The Vogue ad above featured an attention-grabbing image along with the enticing headline to pique users’ interest and a “See More” call-to-action to encourage swipe-ups.

 Exclusivity is fundamental to the concept of luxury because it fits with high-end consumers’ desire to seek out things and experiences that are rare.
-Think about it: If everyone could afford to buy a Rolls-Royce, the auto brand would lose its appeal as something reserved for relatively few.
+Think about it: if everyone could afford to buy a Rolls-Royce, the auto brand would lose its appeal as something reserved for relatively few people.